5 Reasons why outdoor play is important for children

 Children need to learn to work together – this includes how to make friends, how to cooperate, how to share, how to treat other people and how to ask for help.
 Outdoor play allows children real life situations where they need to negotiate their way through life.

 Play is how children learn.
 And outdoor play is no exception.
 How do plants grow?
 Why do we slide down a slide instead of up a slide?
 How do I make the tricycle go faster?
 Why do my toes “disappear” when I squish it in the mud?
 Children learn in all different kinds of ways, but learning outdoor is particularly effective, and it is lots of fun!
 They are also more likely to remember what they learned as it is more meaningful.

 Children gain knowledge and appreciation for nature.
 This is especially important as the fate of our earth are in their hands when they grow up.

 So do what our parents did!
-Ensure your child gets a good amount of outdoor play.
-The world is changing – with technology and with less outdoor space.
-We must change with the world, but don’t let your child miss out on outdoor play!
+Ensure your child gets good amount of outdoor play.
+We must change with the times, but don’t let your child miss out on outdoor play!

 At Shaws Preschool, outdoor play is very important.
 Children have between two to four outdoor sessions a day, depending on which programme they are enrolled in.
 Outdoor play includes structured outdoor play such as our Shaws Little League sports sessions, as well as unstructured play where children have access to nature, the outdoors, and open ended material and equipment.